Pole Dance Party Questions To Ask Before You Book

 Be sure to find out if the deposit is refundable if you have to cancel.
 Studio policies vary on this, though it's common to have a cancellation policy that allows for a refund of your deposit if you give enough notice.
 You'll definitely want to ask when the last date you can cancel is, without losing your deposit.

-4 - Where is the pole party held?
+4 - Where is the party held?

 Most if not all studios offer pole parties in their studio, but some also offer the option to have your party in your home, a hotel room, or another off-site location.